dlejay/unschooling-friendly-countries/Countries/Fiji.md

 >
 > (4) The application shall be supported by such evidence as the Minister may require.

-The law applies to all children in Fidji.
+The law applies to all children in Fiji.

 ## Sources